cold-cofffeee/M3U8-Video-Downloader/README.md

-# 🎬 ACS Video Downloader
+# 🎬 M3U8 Video Downloader

 A minimalistic web application designed to download and convert HLS/m3u8 video streams (commonly used for anti-piracy protection on CDN platforms) to MP4 format with the highest available quality.